Who are Iowa's Farmworkers?

 Previous laws aimed to end historic patterns of abuse and exploitation of farmworkers by regulating only the grower, but not the farm labor contractors, were not successful.
 Congress passed a new law: the AWPA.
 New requirements for growers, farm labor contractors, packers and other agricultural enterprises under this law include: advanced disclosure of work terms and conditions, employer compliance with work arrangements and wage obligations, complete and accurate record keeping and pay statements, transportation safety, housing health and safety standards, and licensing.

 Under the AWPA, migrant farmworkers get the wage they were "promised" when they were recruited or hired.
-The wage cannot be less than the higher state minimum wage or federal minimum wage established by the Fair Labor Standard Act (FLSA).
-Today, the federal minimum wage and Iowa minimum wage are both $7.25 an hour.
+The wage cannot be less than the state or federal minimum wage (the employer must pay the higher of the two wage rates, if they are different).
+Today, the federal minimum wage and the Iowa minimum wage are both $7.25 an hour.

 What is an H-2A worker?